himanshugarg/alt-text/README.md

 = sqrt(1 + 4 + 4) = sqrt(9) = 3

+## Cosine Similarity: Intuition

+One of the issues with euclidean distance is that it is not always accurate and sometimes we are not looking for that type of similarity metric.
+For example, when comparing large documents to smaller ones with euclidean distance one could get an inaccurate result.
+Look at the diagram below:

+Diagram showing three vectors corresponding to the Food corpus, Agriculture corpus and the History corpus.
+The angle  between Food and Agriculture vector is smaller but the distance between them is larger than that between Agriculture and History corpora.

+Normally the **food** corpus and the **agriculture** corpus are more similar because they have the same proportion of words.
+However the food corpus is much smaller than the agriculture corpus.
+To further clarify, although the history corpus and the agriculture corpus are different, they have a smaller euclidean distance.
+Hence d2 < d1.

+To solve this problem, we look at the cosine between the vectors.
+This allows us to compare the angles beta (angle between history corpus and agriculture corpus) and alpha (angle between food corpus and agriculture corpus).
 # Week 2

 ## Reading - Probability and Bayes' Rule